Police News and Police Reports on the Police

 Houston police officers charged with second DWI in two years after crash injures 9

-According to investigators, a Houston Police Department officer is facing his second DWI charge in just a matter of two years.
+A Houston Police Department officer is facing his second DWI charge in just a matter of two years.

 Authorities say Sean Ratcliff is the HPD officer who they believe was behind the wheel during the crash at that intersection.